clickabove to enter

-We met in 2005 while completing a Visual Arts degree at the Queensland University of Technology.
-We were both interested in film and in 1997 through this and the discovery of super 8 we started to work on each others works.
+We met in 1995 at the Queensland University of Technology while doing a three year Visual Arts degree.
+We were both interested in film and in 1997 we bought some super 8 equipment and started to make films together.
 "Maudie" and "Shrimper were the two films we did for our graduating work.

 Film and Television didn't like us as much as we did not like it.
 We found

 it limiting and uncreative

 We worked at the time in the film and arts industries creating prosthetic makup effects, special effects, puppets, tutoring and maintaining an active art's practice with shows, curating etc. to help finance our filmaking

 In 2001 an opportunity came about for us to enter into a short film competition The Brisbane International Film Festival's Fast Films Competition we had worked on a couple of friends films for this competition before and we thought lets give it a go.
 Fast Films is where you have to make a film within a time frame with a symbol that they release and you have to use within the film you create.
 We had made stop motion puppets before for others but hadn't really thought we would make a stop motion film.
 We had an idea for a story and about a $200.00 budget so we thought lets just make our actors so we did.
 We both enjoyed the experience and realized why we were both collectors of stuff as we had lots for the sets.
 "Gordon" was our first stop motion film it was 5 minutes long took us 30 days to make, The only camera we had was a sony digital 8, we used it and captured the frames straight onto the hardrive using s video into a DC30 capture card.